chatox/networks-science-course/practicum/as02_distances_diameter.md

  [ 3.
 4. 3. ...,  3.
 0. 4.]
  [ 4.
 5. 4. ...,  3.
 4. 0.]]
 ```

+How to check that your matrix is correct?
+Examine the graph and do by hand a few distance calculations between nodes.
+Then, compare what you obtain by looking at the graph with what the matrix says.
+The matrix should have in position *(i,j)* the undirected distance between the node with id *i* and the node with id *j*.

 # Part 2: extract distances from Valjean